goruck/all/README.md

 Schematic entry was done using gEDA's Schematic Editor.

 # Bill of materials and service cost considerations
-The hardware bill of materials total $85 and are as follows.
+The hardware bill of materials (BOM) total $85 and are as follows.
+This BOM is for the prototype version, the PCB version costs about the same.

 Item | Qty | Cost
 -----|-----|-----